Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 User-submitted barcode databases scale fast but introduce data quality issues.
 The same Cheerios box might have three different protein values across three different user submissions.
 When you scan it, you get the first match — which might be the accurate one or the inaccurate one.

-Verified databases (Cronometer, PlateLens, MacroFactor) curate entries to match package labels exactly.
-The hit rate is lower but every match is correct.
+Verified, USDA-aligned databases (Cronometer, PlateLens, MacroFactor) curate entries to match package labels closely.
+The hit rate is lower than the giant crowd-sourced databases, but the matches you do get line up with the label.
 For users who care about accurate macro tracking from packaged foods, verified data is meaningfully more useful than larger-but-noisier databases.

 Apps We Also Tested But Didn’t Make the List